leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 Iteration is also indirectly invoked by the collection's `hashCode` and `equals` methods, which may be called if the collection is used as an element or key of another collection.
 Similarly, the `containsAll`, `removeAll`, `retainAll` methods, as well as the constructors that take collections as arguments, also iterate the collection.

-> Just as encapsulating an object's state makes it easier to preserve the invariants, encapsulating its synchronization make it easier to enforce its synchronization policy.
+> Just as encapsulating an object's state makes it easier to preserve the invariants, encapsulating its synchronization makes it easier to enforce its synchronization policy.

 ### 5.2 Concurrent collections